kedro-org/kedro/docs/source/kedro_project_setup/code_beyond_starter_files.md

 * Instead of having a single `pipeline.py` in your pipeline folder, split it, for example, into `historical_pipeline.py` and `inference_pipeline.py`.
-* Instead of registering many pipelines in `register_pipelines()` function one by one, create a few `tp.Dict[str, Pipeline]` objects in different places of the project and then make `register_pipelines()` return a union of those.
+* Instead of registering many pipelines in `register_pipelines()` function one by one, create a few `dict[str, Pipeline]` objects in different places of the project and then make `register_pipelines()` return a union of those.

 ## Common codebase extension scenarios